Fang-Joker/pythonstudy/readme.txt

-click 'push' for refreshing projects to Github!
+First, click 'commit directory' then, click 'push' for refreshing projects to Github!
 Waitting a moment.